OUR PROGRAMS

 HOW CAN MY CHILD PARTICIPATE?

 Our zero-cost, audition-free programs make Tomorrow’s Voices accessible to all families.
-Our programs are currently offered in St. Catharines, Hamilton, Toronto, Saskatoon, and now Vancouver for children ages 8-18 to participate in our after-school kids’ choirs.
+Our programs are currently offered in St. Catharines, Hamilton, Saskatoon, Vancouver, Surrey, and now Welland, for children ages 8-18 to participate in our after-school kids’ choirs.
+Our Toronto chapter is currently on a hiatus.

 Our Locations